nthnn/yttria-lang/README.md

 ## Contributing

-Contributions to the Krypta programming language are welcome and encouraged!
+Contributions to the Yttria programming language are welcome and encouraged!
 To contribute, follow these steps:

-1. Fork the Krypta repository on GitHub.
+1. Fork the Yttria repository on GitHub.
 2. Clone your forked repository to your local machine.
 3. Create a new branch for your feature or bug fix.
 4. Make your changes and commit them with descriptive commit messages.
 5. Push your changes to your GitHub repository.
-6. Submit a pull request to the main Krypta repository.
+6. Submit a pull request to the main Yttria repository.

 ## License